jagarcell/linkedin-to-bigquery-cloud-function/README.md

 deploy.py (Use this to deply the function when you make updates to the code)

+main_local.py (Use this script to pull the metrics and ingest them to BigQuery from your local)

 # Links of interest
 Linkedin API documentation: